rust-lang/rust-forge/src/release/process.md

 ## Promote master to beta (T-2 days, Tuesday)

+We need to find out the parent commit in which the PR opened last Monday merged.

+Go to that PR, and find the "bors merged commit $SHA into rust-lang:master at the bottom.

+Locally, run `git log $SHA --author=bors`, and take the SHA of the first bors-authored merge into master (should be the the first commit).
+Call that `$BRANCH_POINT`.

 Create a new branch on `rust-lang/cargo` for the new beta.
 Here, `rust-lang` is the remote for https://github.com/rust-lang/rust.git.
 Replace `YY` with the minor version of master.
 First determine the branch point for cargo in